runpod/janitor/src/README.md

 import { mastra } from "./mastra";

 async function validateWithAgent() {
-  // Get the repository validator agent const agent = mastra.getAgent("repoValidatorAgent");
+    // Get the repository validator agent
+    const agent = mastra.getAgent("repositoryValidatorAgent");

     // Ask the agent to validate multiple repositories const response = await agent.generate(
         "Please validate the following Docker repositories and provide a summary of which ones pass and which ones fail:\n" + "- organization/repo1\n" +
             "- organization/repo2\n" +
             "- organization/repo3"
     );

     // The agent will use the Docker validation tool, which uses the workflow internally console.log(response.text);
 }
 ```